Garden Grants for Schools, Communities, and NonProfits

 Other Gardening Resources for Kids

-Growing Spaces Urban Farming Grant 2023
+Growing Spaces In-Kind Grant 2023

 Just like in previous years, we had so many wonderful applicants and the decision was a hard one.
-Growing Spaces puts much thought & consideration into choosing the causes for which we award these in-house grants.
+Growing Spaces puts much thought and consideration into choosing the causes for which we award these in-house grants.
 We are proud to announce our 2023 grant winners The Prolific Achievers Academy and Unity Gardens.

 The Prolific Achievers Academy The Prolific Achievers Academy is an agricultural training institute focused on reconnecting people to plants, the land, and their communities holistically.
 We strive to raise the community consciousness by transforming the environment through our farming practices.
 We believe this will help the community develop a deeper connection to the land while promoting regenerative development and community well-being.